Skip to main content

 Goal

-Install VerifiedX into this codebase with the smallest truthful integration.
-Keep the existing runtime, tools, prompts, orchestration, and business logic.
+Install VerifiedX with the smallest truthful integration.
+Keep the existing runtime, tools, prompts, orchestration, graph, business logic, and deployment shape.
 Use VERIFIEDX_API_KEY from env.
-Prefer the native adapter that exactly matches the runtime or framework already used by this codebase.
+Prefer the native VerifiedX adapter that exactly matches the runtime or framework already used by this codebase.

 First step